 John Moore, Head of Grounds & Gardens

-Paula Laycock (former Registrar) and John Moore (Head of Grounds & Gardens) are writing a book about the development of the College’s grounds and gardens from the work of the first landscape architect, Sheila Haywood, in the early 1960s and the original planting schemes through to changes in the present day.
+Paula Laycock (former Registrar) and John Moore (Head of Grounds & Gardens) have written a book about the development of the College’s grounds and gardens from the work of the first landscape architect, Sheila Haywood, in the early 1960s and the original planting schemes through to changes in the present day.